microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 + Understand how to track and compare bulk FHIR imports

 ### Azure API for FHIR and FHIR-Bulk Loader Relationship
 The open-source [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) is an Azure component made to ease the process of bulk data import into Azure API for FHIR.
 The operation simply requires the user to upload FHIR data to Azure blob storage, and from there the FHIR-Bulk Loader automatically loads the data for persistence in Azure API for FHIR.
 The data files uploaded can be FHIR Bundles (.zip compressed or non-compressed) or NDJSON files.
-FHIR-Bulk Loader works by making API calls - either directly to an Azure API for FHIR endpoint or via FHIR-Proxy.
+Operationally, FHIR-Bulk Loader works by making API calls - either directly to an Azure API for FHIR endpoint or via FHIR-Proxy.
 In this challenge, we will be using FHIR-Bulk Loader directly connected to Azure API for FHIR (bypassing FHIR-Proxy).

 Below is a component view of Azure API for FHIR with FHIR-Bulk Loader and FHIR-Proxy.